mickk-/mickk-.github.io/_drafts/concepts_for_types.md

 layout: post
 title: Concepts for types
 series: Over-expressive Types
-slug: concepts-for-types
-categories: devlog
+categories: devlog over-expressive-types
 topics: generic concepts
-date: 2016-05-04
+date: 2016-05-10
 ---

 In this post and the next I will be using a deliberately dumbed-down iterator concept for the